-- 37. The '862 patent does not take a well-known or established business method or process and "apply it to a general purpose computer."
-Instead, the specific system and processes described in the '862 patent have no direct corollary to a business process that predates the advent of the internet. - 38.
-The '862 patent's claims are directed toward a solution rooted in computer technology and uses technology unique to computers and networks to overcome a problem specifically arising in the realm of providing interactive contest systems over a computer network. - 39.
-The '862 patent's claims are not directed at a mere mathematical relationship or formula as the '862 patent's claims teach specific systems and methods for "an interactive contest system which allows participants to optimize the performance of their team rosters." - 40.
+- 38. The '862 patent does not take a well-known or established business method or process and "apply it to a general purpose computer."
+Instead, the specific system and processes described in the '862 patent have no direct corollary to a business process that predates the advent of the internet. - 39.
+The '862 patent's claims are directed toward a solution rooted in computer technology and uses technology unique to computers and networks to overcome a problem specifically arising in the realm of providing interactive contest systems over a computer network. - 40.
+The '862 patent's claims are not directed at a mere mathematical relationship or formula. - 41.
 The '862 patent's claims cannot be performed by a human, in the human mind, or by pen and paper.
-These limitations establish that the '862 patent's claims are not an abstract idea, because they cannot be performed by a human, in the human mind, or by pen and paper. - 41.
-Further, the '862 patent disclosure requires a computer to enable interactive fantasy sports systems.
+These limitations establish that the '862 patent's claims are not an abstract idea, because they cannot be performed by a human, in the human mind, or by pen and paper. - 42.
+Further, the '862 patent disclosure requires a computer to enable interactive contest systems.
 For example, in Fig. 1B, the systems and methods disclosed in the '862 patent connect at least one interactive device with a central computer and a statistical computer through a communication network.